Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-event-reference.md

 ### Campaign Request Content <a id="configuration-response-content"></a>

-This event is dispatched from the Event Hub for the following scenarios:

-* Dispatch the event data that contains the loaded consequences for the latest registered Campaign rules.
-* This event is dispatched immediately after a Campaign rule is found to be true.
-For example, if the rule is _User has launched the app_, after the user launches the app, this rule is found to be true.
-This event also contains the data of the displayed local, alert, or full-screen message.
+This event is dispatched from the Event Hub when a Campaign rule is found to be true.
+For example, for the rule *"User has launched the app"*, after the user launches the app, this rule is found to be true.
+A triggered consquences event is dispatched which contains the data of the displayed local, alert, or full-screen message.

 #### Data payload definition <a id="data-payload-definition-1"></a>